-It is the best way to check that your tool works appropriately and helps you achieve the goal.
+The best way to check that your tool works appropriately and helps you achieve your goal.
 You need an SCM to ensure that your source code will not conflict with other codes during mutual teamwork with product design.
-This instrument will help to store your code in a repository and coordinate among project members.
+This instrument will help store your code in a repository and coordinate among project members.

 Step #3.
 Build automation tool

 The next step is focused on creating a web version of your application.
-Next, you need to enter the build automation tool and run the process.
-This tool aims to automate the cleaning, compelling testing, and deployment to a specific location.
-There can be some differences in build tools that depend on the programming language.
+You need to enter the build automation tool and run the process at this stage.
+This tool aims to automate the cleaning, testing and deployment to a specific location.
+There can be some differences in tools that depend on the programming language.

 Step #4.
 Install web application server

 Your product needs to have an interface for future use.
-You will need an HTTP server and another environment (it can be a virtual machine).
+You will need an HTTP server and another environment, which can be a virtual machine.

 Step #5.
 Cover the code testing

-Many open-source tools can help you test your code, fix errors, and improve pipeline in DevOps.
+Many open-source tools can help you test your code, fix errors and improve the DevOps pipeline.
 It is the last step before running the app.